 The Bonnie & Clyde Restaurant In Pennsylvania Will Transport You Straight Back To The 1930s

-Long before they drove into a fatal ambush in 1934, Bonnie & Clyde captured the imagination of Americans.
-(And they continue to do so today.)
+Long before they drove into a fatal ambush in 1934, Bonnie & Clyde captured the imagination of Americans (and they continue to do so today.)
 The famous fugitives – known for committing at least 13 murders and countless robberies – met their fateful end on May 23, 1934 in Louisiana when they drove right into an ambush, shot by the police officers waiting for them.
-If Bonnie & Clyde (and their gang) pique your interest, you’ll have even more incentive to visit this restaurant in Pennsylvania.
+If this famous duo piques your interest, you’ll have even more incentive to visit Bonnie & Clyde Pub And Grill in Pennsylvania.
 (And if you don’t care much about the two, you’ll still want to check out the eatery for the food and drink.)